Moby-Dick (opera): Performance history

 The Dallas Opera performances occurred from late April to mid-May 2010.
 The premiere production, directed by Foglia, featured lighting design by Donald Holder, set design by Robert Brill, costume design by Jane Greenwood and projection design by Elaine J. McCarthy.
 As noted, the cast was headed by Ben Heppner as Ahab, with Morgan Smith as Starbuck, Stephen Costello as Greenhorn and Jonathan Lemalu as Queequeg.
 The conductor was Patrick Summers.
 Duncan Osborne, the great-great-grandson of Herman Melville, was in attendance.

 The production at the State Opera of South Australia in Adelaide followed in August–September 2011, with Jay Hunter Morris as Ahab.

 Calgary Opera staged the work in early 2012, with Heppner, Brett Polegato as Starbuck and Colin Ainsworth as Greenhorn.

 San Diego Opera staged its performances in January and February 2012, again with Heppner as Ahab, but he withdrew after the first performance and was replaced by Jay Hunter Morris.

 San Francisco Opera produced the opera in November 2012.
 The San Francisco Opera production was filmed for later television relay, which occurred in late 2013, and was subsequently released on DVD.
 Jay Hunter Morris was Ahab, and many others in the cast recreated their roles of the Dallas premiere, including Morgan Smith, Stephen Costello and Jonathan Lemalu, as well as conductor Patrick Summers.

 Following the initial productions by the companies involved in the commission of the opera, Washington National Opera produced the work in February/March 2014.
 Los Angeles Opera staged its production in November 2015.
 Dallas Opera revived the original production in November 2016.

 For their January 2018 performance, Utah Opera built a set and created costumes to make the opera more accessible to regional opera companies with constrained budgets.
 Unlike the earlier productions, the set is designed so that it can be adjusted to many different venues.

+The Metropolitan Opera performed Moby-Dick March 3-29 during its 2024-2025 season.
+Ahab was sung by Brandon Jovanovich.